ServiceStack/ServiceStack/NuGet/ServiceStack.Host.Mvc/content/README.txt

-You *MUST* register ServiceStacks '/api' path by adding the line below to MvcApplication.RegisterRoutes(RouteCollection) in the Global.asax:
+You *MUST* register ServiceStacks '/api' path by adding the lines below to MvcApplication.RegisterRoutes(RouteCollection) in the Global.asax:

 	routes.IgnoreRoute("api/{*pathInfo}");
 	routes.IgnoreRoute("{*favicon}", new { favicon = @"(.*/)?favicon.ico(/.*)?" }); //Prevent exceptions for favicon

+Place them before the current entries the method.

 To enable the Mini Profiler add the following lines in to MvcApplication in Global.asax.cs: